The ability to provide confidential advice and support is one of the many great employee assistance programme benefits.

 For an employer, providing an EAP not only demonstrates a company’s commitment to their duty of care for their employees, but will also support productivity and attendance.
 A healthier happier workforce means lower sickness absence rates, increased productivity and higher levels of engagement.
-The list of employee assistance programme benefits goes on and on.
+Here’s a full breakdown of the benefits of an employee assistance programme.

 - Completely confidential, and the employee can speak with the strictest confidence

 - Help with professional or personal problems that could be affecting their general health and wellbeing